joetes98/CSCI-3412-HW2/README.md

 Both the insertion sort and the merge sort have fast execution times for 1,000 and 10,000 data sizes.
 When sorting the 100000 data set, the insertion increased by about 4 minutes while the merge sort only increase by about 0.4 seconds.
 The difference between the two sorting algorithms is even further exemplified as the size of the data sets increase, with the insertion taking up to 11 hours for the 1,000,000 while the merge sort only tool 6.7 seconds.

+## Question 3
+###
+**3.1:** Loop invariant technique means finding a property of alogorithm that is true before each iteration of the algorithm and after each iteration of the alogrithm.
+If we can prove that both these cases are always true, then the algorithm is correct.

+**3.2:** The loop invariant for merge sort is the merged subarrays.
+Before each iteration, there are two sorted subarrays.
+After each iteration, there is a single merged subarray.

+**3.3:** For the first iteration, the left and right subarrays have a single element, meaning that these subarrays are sorted.

+**3.4:**  When merging the two arrays, we iterate through each array comparing the elements.
+The smallest available element between the two arrays is selected as the next element in the resulting array.
+The merged array is then sorted.

+**3.5:** The loop terminates after log(n) recursive calls of merge sort.
+By the maintenance step, we the resulting array is sorted.
+Therefore, the final array is sorted when the loop terminates.

 ## Extra Credit
 ###